filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/miner/index.md

 - `struct` GetVestingFundsReturn
   - `struct VestingFunds[]` Funds
     - `int64` Epoch - the epoch of funds vested.
-    - `int256` Amount - the amount of funds vested.
+    - `int256` Amount - the number of funds vested.